Maurdekye/space-search/README.md

 Implement `Eq + Hash + Clone` for your search space state type to benefit from prior explored state checking optimization; if youre unable to, then use the `UnhashableSearcher` or `ScoredUnhashableSearcher` iterators, which do not require these additional bounds, but will likely explore the space much less efficiently.

-When implementing `ScoredSearch`, make sure that higher scoring states are closer to a solution.
+When implementing `ScoredSearchable`, make sure that higher scoring states are closer to a solution.

 ```rust
 use space_search::*;